Emerging Leaders Program

 • The simulation reinforces leadership, critical thinking, and collaboration while giving participants a taste of international policy and decision-making.

-• A panel of Babel staff, including the President evaluates each team on the strength of their policy proposals, teamwork, negotiation strategy, and presentation skills.
+• A panel of Babel staff evaluates each team on the strength of their policy proposals, teamwork, negotiation strategy, and presentation skills.

-• Each Emerging Leader is offered the opportunity to participate in a Capstone Project as part of their mentorship experience.
+• Each Emerging Leader is offered the opportunity to participate in an essay contest as part of their mentorship experience.

 • Emerging Leader completes a written policy essay that addresses an issue affecting their school, neighborhood, or broader community.